Quinn Hughes: Early career

-Collegiate
+College

 Hughes played for the Michigan Wolverines at the University of Michigan from 2017 to 2019.
 There, he enrolled in the School of Kinesiology and majored in Sport Management.
 During his rookie season, in which he was the youngest NCAA male ice hockey player, Hughes recorded five goals and 24 assists in 37 games.
 His 29 points ranked tied for 12th in the NCAA and third in the Big Ten among freshmen, while his 24 assists ranked third in the NCAA and first overall in the Big Ten among freshman.
 Hughes' 24 assists is the most in Michigan program history by a freshman defenseman.
 Following an outstanding freshman season, Hughes was named to the Big Ten All-Freshman Team, and the All-Big Ten Second Team.
 He was also selected as a finalist for Big Ten Freshman of the Year, with the award eventually going to Mitchell Lewandowski.

-Leading up to the 2018 NHL Entry Draft, Hughes was considered a top prospect player due to his skating and puck moving ability.
+Leading up to the 2018 NHL entry draft, Hughes was considered a top prospect player due to his skating and puck-moving ability.
 The final ranking from the NHL Central Scouting Bureau in April placed Hughes in sixth place amongst North American skaters.
 He was eventually drafted by the Vancouver Canucks in the first round, seventh overall.
 He attended the Canucks development camp that summer but ultimately decided to return to Michigan for his sophomore year, citing a goal to win an NCAA championship and furthering his development as his reasons.

-In spite of speculation Hughes would leave Michigan early to join the Canucks, he finished the 2018–19 season with the Wolverines.
+Despite speculation Hughes would leave Michigan early to join the Canucks, he finished the 2018–19 season with the Wolverines.
 During the 2019 Big Ten Men's Ice Hockey Tournament, he suffered a foot injury in a 3–2 loss to the Minnesota Golden Gophers on March 8, 2019.
 After an x-ray showed limited damage to his foot, Hughes played the following night in a 4–1 loss to the Golden Gophers, which thus eliminated the Wolverines from the playoff series.
 During his sophomore season, Hughes recorded five goals and 28 assists in 32 games, ranking first on the Wolverines in scoring.
 Following an outstanding season, he was named to the All-Big Ten First Team and was nominated for the Hobey Baker Award.
 He was also named a finalist for Big Ten Player of the Year and Big Ten Defensive Player of the Year.
 On March 12, Hughes was named to the AHCA First-Team All-America, becoming the 95th All-American in Michigan's history.